camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-definition/post-start-process-instance.html.md

   </tr>
   <tr>
     <td>variables</td>
-    <td>A json object containing the variables the process is to be initialized with.
+    <td>A JSON object containing the variables the process is to be initialized with.
-    Variable names are property keys of this object and variable values are json objects with a <code>value</code> and a <code>type</code> property (see example below).
+    Variable names are property keys of this object and variable values are JSON objects with a <code>value</code> and a <code>type</code> property (see example below).
     Valid variable values are Boolean, Number, String and Date values.</td>
   </tr>
   <tr>
     <td>business key</td>
-    <td>A json object containing the business key the process is to be initialized with.
+    <td>A JSON object containing the business key the process is to be initialized with.
 	The business key uniquely identifies the process instance in the context of the given process definition.</td>
   </tr>
 </table>